 A children’s dentist specializes in dentistry that focuses on providing gentle and compassionate dental care to children from infancy through adolescence.
-At Seaside Family Dentistry, Fort Lauderdale children’s dentist, Dr. Friedland, understands the unique needs of young, vulnerable primary (baby) teeth and how best to preserve your child’s oral health as they grow and develop.
+At Seaside Family Dentistry, Fort Lauderdale children’s dentist, Dr. Kellner, understands the unique needs of young, vulnerable primary (baby) teeth and how best to preserve your child’s oral health as they grow and develop.

 Child development and psychology are key components of children’s dentistry.
-Dr. Friedland creates an environment that is warm, fun, and inviting for little ones, and he knows how to provide treatments in a way that helps children avoid developing dental phobias, so they can look forward to their regular visits to our dental office.
+Dr. Kellner creates an environment that is warm, fun, and inviting for little ones, and he knows how to provide treatments in a way that helps children avoid developing dental phobias, so they can look forward to their regular visits to our dental office.

 Pediatric Dentistry Treatments

 At Seaside Family Dentistry, fostering trust with children at an early age, while helping them develop excellent at-home oral hygiene habits, is our primary goal.
-Our Fort Lauderdale children’s dental office encompasses a broad base of services and treatments that allows Dr. Friedland to help care for and maintain your child’s oral health as they grow and develop.
+Our Fort Lauderdale children’s dental office encompasses a broad base of services and treatments that allows Dr. Kellner to help care for and maintain your child’s oral health as they grow and develop.
 These include: